mr-ayush-agrawal/Stepping_Pros/TicTacToe/README.md

 Working with multiple source code files.
 I have crated a long program but never worked with the multiple file having the source code for a single program.

 And of cause the experience making something related to real world using the concept of OOPs so better in that way also.

+# Tic Tac Toe - AI

+## About the game
+This is going to be the AI version of the game.
+Here the AI never loses the game.
+It either wins the board or ends up to a draw.

+### Algoritham
+The AI algorithim used here is the min-max by which computer Identify the best possible position to play the move.

+## About the project
+The earlier Version which is without AI and has only the random number generator and the Multiplayer was made with the concept of the classes and objects.<br>
+This AI version is made without using the Classes.

+**Concider both as the different entities** as they are not at all related.

+This is basically taken the reference from a video of DevTown on Youtube.